Our work in this area

 In recent years, as part of an ESRC-pilot scheme we have offered Summer Research Experience Placements for Black British Undergraduate students.
 These placements have provided eligible Undergraduate students the opportunity to undertake a short research project alongside an academic supervisor whilst also benefitting from peer mentoring.

-Finally, we have transformed our studentship processes to place a stronger emphasis on an applicant’s potential for research; and to ensure that all applicants have clear and useful information to enable them to submit high quality studentship applications.
+We have transformed our studentship processes to place a stronger emphasis on an applicant’s potential and motivation for research; and to ensure that all applicants have clear and useful information to enable them to submit high quality studentship applications.